MDA2AV/Wired.IO.Docs/content/docs/wired-events/_index.md

 This is specifically useful when working with transactions such as is database access where the database models are entities that cannot inject dependencies in their constructors.

+#### Create the wired event, handler and the class that will own the wired events
 ```csharp
 // Create a IWiredEvent
 public class ExampleWiredEvent(string description) : IWiredEvent